upper/upper.io/upper-docs/upper.io/v3/content/mssql/index.md

   if err != nil {
     log.Fatalf("db.Open(): %q\n", err)
   }
-  defer sess.Close() // Remember to close the database session.
+  defer sess.Close() // Closing the session is a good practice.

   // Pointing to the "birthday" table. birthdayCollection := sess.Collection("birthday")